PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Can I stand and fish from a pontoon?

 Not safely.
-I've seen guys try - emphasis on try.
-Even the most stable pontoon isn't designed for standing.
-Meanwhile, many modern fishing kayaks are specifically built for it.
+I have seen guys try, emphasis on try.
+Even the most stable pontoon is not designed for standing.
+Meanwhile, many modern fishing kayaks like the Pelican Catch Mode 110 are specifically built for it.

 How bad is the wind really?

 Imagine rowing a couch across a lake.
 Now imagine doing it with a sail attached.
-That's a pontoon in wind.
-I've been blown off spots, into shore, and once clear across a cove - while rowing the opposite direction.
+That is a pontoon in wind.
+I have been blown off spots, into shore, and once clear across a cove while rowing the opposite direction.

 What about motors?

 Both take motors, but kayaks handle them better.
-The lower profile and better hull design means you'll go faster with less power.
+The lower profile and better hull design means you go faster with less power.
 Plus, most fishing kayaks come with motor-ready transoms.
+For the ultimate in kayak efficiency and hands-free fishing, consider pedal drive kayaks that eliminate paddling fatigue.

 Which is safer?

 In calm conditions, both are safe with proper PFDs.
-But when things go wrong, I'd rather be in a kayak.
-They're easier to re-enter, handle rough water better, and won't deflate if you snag a submerged branch.
+But when things go wrong, I would rather be in a kayak.
+They are easier to re-enter, handle rough water better, and will not deflate if you snag a submerged branch.

 Can big guys use either?

-I'm 240 pounds and fish comfortably from both.
-But kayaks designed for big guys (like these models) offer better performance at higher weights.
+I am 240 pounds and fish comfortably from both.
+But kayaks designed for big guys offer better performance at higher weights.
 Pontoons just get slower and sit lower.
+For larger anglers, we have tested and reviewed the best kayaks for big guys with high weight capacity options.

 Making Your Decision: The 90/10 Rule

-Here's my advice: think about where you'll fish 90% of the time, not that 10% dream trip.
-If you're mostly hitting farm ponds and tiny lakes, a pontoon might work.
-But if there's any variety in your fishing - rivers, bigger lakes, coastal - get a kayak.
+Here is my advice: think about where you will fish 90% of the time, not that 10% dream trip.
+If you are mostly hitting farm ponds and tiny lakes, a pontoon might work.
+But if there is any variety in your fishing, rivers, bigger lakes, coastal, get a kayak.

 Rigging for Success